SANTHOSH746/Ecommerce-website-repo/README.md

 **Note:**

 * This is a basic template.
 Please replace the bracketed sections with your specific details and accomplishments.
-* Use Markdown syntax to format the README.md file for better readability
+* Use Markdown syntax to format the README.md file for better readability..